-I am a second year PhD student interested in the intersection of control theory and communication networks.
+I am a third year PhD student interested in the intersection of control theory, machine learning, and communication networks.

 In my current research, I study the opportunities provided by recent advances in programmable networks, in particular using P4 for feedback-based learning and control in large-scale networks, such as the Internet.
 Furthermore, I am investigating how such smart networks can improve transport protocols, e.g. when it comes to congestion control and fairness.